foxbunny/transplexer-tools/README.md

 ### `throttle(interval)`

+Transformers that limits the flow of values to once in a specified interval.

 Throttle is a common technique to reduce the rate at which expensive code is exercised when faced with a high-trigger-rate event.
 Throttling achieves this by allowing values to pass through only at specified interval.
 If the time gap